 (Doc)Susan puts her whole self into everything she does.
 Spontaneity, challenge, hard work, and charm drive a healthy renaissance spirit that prompts painting, writing, and therapy/coaching enriched by passion, purpose, and attention to detail.

 After leaving Europe for North America in the 1980s, Susan's work included assignments at Expo ’86, TVOntario, Toronto District School Board, Toronto French School, University of Toronto, Vermont College, Union Institute, Toronto Hospital, and Canyon Ranch.
 Her PhD (1996) in Interdisciplinary Studies (Psychology, Sociology, Arts Therapies, and Health and Health Care) focused on Integrating the Arts in Psychotherapy.
 Later, her love of Fine Arts practice led to graduation from the School of the Museum of Fine Arts, Boston (2006).
-An invitation to represent Canada at the 2007 Florence Biennale soon followed, as well as year-long preparation for the painting installation, "Buon Appetito!"
-In 2008, Susan exhibited at two more international art fairs: Toronto Art Expo (March), and the Artist Project, Chicago (April).
+An invitation to represent Canada at the 2007 Florence Biennale followed, as well as a year of painting, in lead, to produce the installation "Buon Appetito!"
+In 2008, Susan exhibited at two other international art fairs: Toronto Art Expo (March), and the Artist Project, Chicago (April).

-2012/13, Susan's focus was on skills development.
+2012/13, Susan's focus shifted to skills' development.
 As a Prince's (now Royal) Drawing School student, she was privilged to be able to paint at Kensington Palace Studios prior to their Summer 2013 closure.
-Susan's Kensington Gardens Round Pond Series was inspired by time enjoyed in the surrounding area (2012/15) project.
+Susan's Kensington Gardens Round Pond Series was inspired by time enjoyed in the surrounding area (2012/15).
 Some completed works from Part 1 (oil on birch) were featured at the Toronto Heliconian Club's fall 2014 New Members' Show.
 For the final quarter of 2014, a couple of pieces of Susan's older food art were selected for a Massachusetts museum's group show (Danforth Art's "Creative Connections").

 Susan loves animals, and is a conscientious dog-mother.
 Poodle Pal companions, Lev (of blessed memory, at nearly 18), Sage (of blessed memory, at nearly 17), and "newer addition,” two-year-old Puppy Sweet, have been, and are, vital to all aspects of her work and day.